How to Become a Sign Language Teacher: Career Guide

 Step 1: Determine Career Goals

 Sign language teachers work in a variety of settings, from public and private schools to community colleges and universities, and teach students of varying ages.
 Before beginning their careers, prospective sign language teachers should determine what type of classes they want to teach, as well as who their desired audience is.

 Step 2: Complete Necessary Education

-Those who hope to teach sign language in public or private schools need to earn a minimum of a bachelor's degree in deaf education or American Sign Language (ASL).
+Education and credentialing requirements for aspiring sign language teachers vary.
+Those who work for continuing education centers, businesses or other organizations will likely need some training and/or experience.
+Those who hope to teach sign language in elementary, middle or high schools need to earn a minimum of a bachelor's degree in deaf education or American Sign Language (ASL).
 If a student pursues ASL as a major, he or she also might want to undertake a concentration or minor in education.
 For those who want to teach at a community college or university, a graduate degree in deaf education or a related field may be necessary.

 Step 3: Obtain a Teaching License

-Aspiring sign language teachers who want to work in public schools must earn a teaching license, the requirements of which vary by state.
-They will also need supervised teaching experience and may be required to pass an exam in their subject area in order to be an instructor in public schools.
-In addition to attaining one of these certifications, prospective sign language teachers might need an endorsement in ASL.
+Aspiring sign language teachers who want to work in public schools must earn a teaching license, the requirements for which vary by state.
+These can include supervised teaching experience and passing scores on an exam in their subject area.
+In addition to attaining licensure, prospective sign language teachers might need an endorsement in ASL.

 Step 4: Seek Sign Language Certification